abhaychaurasiya97/Image_Viewer/README.md

 # Image_Viewer
 View all images in your current working directory.
-With Image Size
+With Image Size and Name
-With Name